 My friends in Spain tried to ruin my discovery of Miguel Bosé by sending me videos of him in his twenties, a beautiful young man, dancing around the stage with streamers singing party songs.

 They seem genuinely upset that he's older now.
+Since Bosé was the most popular 20 years ears ago, many from his base feel betrayed by the fact that he lives with a man now.
 I'm glad I don't carry that baggage because his more recent songs are clearly better, and they can't see that.

 Another hit from his duet phase was “Aire Soy, “ (I’m the Air) with Ximena Sariñanais, (think Alicia Keys), is a sweet, beautiful duet that was another a hit in Spain, along with another plaintive song, "Corre" by Jesse & Joy.